seantwie03/JavaNotes/Language/Operators.md

       Answer: int (Rule #3)

+- What is the numeric value of z?

+      long z;
+      z = Integer.MAX_VALUE + Integer.MAX_VALUE;

+      Answer: -2 (Rule #4)
+      Eventhought the result of the expression will be saved into a long, the result itself is an INT because both operands are INTs.

 ## Unary Operators
 - A unary operator is one that requires exactly one operand or variable to function.